xnd-project/libxnd/doc/xnd/types.rst

 Tuples
 ~~~~~~

-In memory, tuples are the same as records (C structs) but without field names.
+In memory, tuples are the same as C structs.

 .. code-block:: py